 The Capitol Days Interviews

 Editor's Note: My parents were all involved with Capitol Records in the 1950s and this page indexes my interviews with them.
-I did the interviews to preserve the history for future generations of our family, but I'm publishing it online to offer a candid glimpse into the Hollywood music scene of the 1950s.
-If you were in the industry at the time, or remember people we discuss in the interviews, please write to me.
-I'll post your comments here* (contact info.).
+All of these interviews were conducted with Don Hassler, my stepfather, between 2004 and 2013.
+My mother, Paula Hassler, also sat in for most of the interviews.
+I interviewed my parents to preserve the history for future generations of our family, but am publishing the interviews online to offer a candid glimpse into the Hollywood music scene of the 1950s. - Nori

 Capitol Records - the company